-^{1.} It serves medium or high risk offenders;
+1. It serves medium or high risk offenders;

-^{2.} It targets offenders' most significant criminogenic needs;
+2. It targets offenders' most significant criminogenic needs;

-^{3.} It uses proven behavioral techniques such as skill development, role-playing, positive reinforcement, and modeling and reinforcing of pro-social behaviors; AND among individuals under probation, parole, or postrelease supervision."54 The term denotes a wide range of systematic supervision practices that research has demonstrated to be instrumental in promoting and supporting positive individual behavioral change in people with criminal convictions.
-55 The following section of this report identifies key categories of EBP and program implementation activities in county probation departments.
+3. It uses proven behavioral techniques such as skill development, role-playing, positive reinforcement, and modeling and reinforcing of pro-social behaviors; AND

+4. It is based on a validated curriculum and follows that curriculum with fidelity; OR convictions.
+The following section of this report identifies key categories of EBP and program implementation activities in county probation departments.
 The information has been gathered from the AOC's Annual Assessment of the probation departments as well as interviews conducted during site visits to the counties.